-Venezuela’s National Assembly approves amnesty bill in first of two votes
+Venezuela passes amnesty bill for political prisoners in first of two votes

 What does the bill say?

-The bill would grant amnesty to individuals accused of crimes like treason, terrorism, rebellion, resisting authorities, instigation of illegal activities, and spreading hate, if those crimes were committed in the context of political activism or protest.
+The bill would grant amnesty to individuals accused of crimes like treason, terrorism, rebellion, resisting authorities, instigation of illegal activities and spreading hate, if those crimes were committed in the context of political activism or protest.

 Opposition leaders like Maria Corina Machado would also see bans on their candidacy for public office lifted.